Why should I come to Otago?

 - The Dunedin Public Library has the McNab Collection specialising in New Zealand material and the Reed Collection specialising in medieval manuscripts and early printed books.

-In addition, the web and central library resources make it possible to study areas beyond New Zealand including: medieval and modern European history; Australian and Pacific history; Imperial British history; and some American and Asian history.
-Grants are available to assist students to travel for research and to attend academic conferences.
+In addition, the advances in digitisation and central library resources make it possible to study areas beyond New Zealand including: medieval and modern European history; Australian and Pacific history; Imperial British history; and some American and Asian history.

 Postgraduate research culture